stepanvanecek/sys-sage/README.md

 cmake ..
 # build options:
 # -DCAT_AWARE=ON            - builds with Intel CAT functionality.
 For that, Intel-specific pqos header/library are necessary.
-# -DBUILD_DATA_SOURCES=ON   - builds data sources from folder 'data-sources'.
-If turned on, includes Linux-specific libraries and hwloc.
+# -DDATA_SOURCES=ON         - builds all data sources from folder 'data-sources' listed below.
 Data sources are used to collecting HW-related information, so it only makes sense to compile that on the system where the topology information is queried.
+# -DDS_HWLOC=ON             - builds the hwloc data source for retrieving the CPU topology
+# -DDS_MT4g=ON              - builds the mt4g data source for retrieving GPU compute and memory topology.
+If turned on, includes hwloc.
+# -DDS_NUMA=ON              - builds the caps-numa-benchmark.
+If turned on, includes Linux-specific libraries.

 # -DCMAKE_INSTALL_PREFIX=../inst-dir    - to install locally into the git repo folder
 make all install
 ```